 In March, a kick-off training for the Young, Wild and Free program took place in Amsterdam.
 This project is a spin-off of the BRIDGING THE GAPS: HEALTH & RIGHTS FOR KEY POPULATIONS program, aimed at sharing and scaling the best practices in reaching youth within the Bridging the Gaps and optimizing services for and engagement of young people in all elements of work.
-The program involves young community researchers from Russia, Vietnam, Kenya and South-Africa, representing key populations – young drug users, sex workers and LGBTQ.
+The program involves young community researchers from Russia, Vietnam, Kenya and South-Africa, representing young key populations.

 Bridging the Gaps

 Bridging the Gaps works towards a world where sex workers, people who use drugs and msm can use their human rights and access quality HIV prevention, treatment and care.
 Young key populations are always a special subject.
 They have different needs and requirements for (health) services, especially because each country has different laws, regulations and social norms which keeps them from accessing services.
 Also, limited data is available on young key populations as they are underrepresented in bio-behaviour studies.
 In order to increase both demand for and uptake of SRHR/HIV services by young key populations, the Young, Wild and Free program has been set up.

 The goal of the Young, Wild and Free program is to identify the needs and demands for HIV/SRHR related services for young key populations in the four countries: Russia, Vietnam, Kenya and South-Africa, and use best practices of the Bridging the Gaps as pilots to serve these needs.
 The barriers and enabling factors in accessing these services for young key populations will be investigated by the young community researchers.
 Each country involved three young community researchers and one research coordinator.